The Auckland Project

 The Auckland Project is a unique collection of heritage attractions, galleries, gardens and parkland in Bishop Auckland which together tell the story of the area.
 An annual pass is available for visitors to experience all the attractions.

-Auckland Castle
+Auckland Palace

 One of the best preserved bishops’ palaces in the whole of Europe.
-The castle has recently undergone major conservation work which has transformed its state rooms to their original Georgian Gothic splendour.
+The palace has recently undergone major conservation work which has transformed its state rooms to their original Georgian Gothic splendour.
 You can also visit St Peter’s Chapel, one of the largest private chapels in Europe, where services are still held.

 Visit the Walled garden, originally built in the 17th century.

-Auckland Castle
+Auckland Palace

 Deer Park

 The Prince Bishops created the Deer Park over 800 years ago as their own private hunting ground.
-It was one of the reasons why the Bishops of Durham chose to live at Auckland Castle, rather than in Durham City.
+It was one of the reasons why the Bishops of Durham chose to live at Auckland Palace, rather than in Durham City.

 The 150-acre parkland is free to visit at any time of the year, and retains many of the medieval elements, including fish ponds and woodland paths.
 Please take care when exploring the Deer Park by walking on the designated paths and keeping dogs on leads.